daulathussain/Solana-Token-AirDrop-With-Referral-Starter-File/README.md

 Build and Deploy Solana SPL Token Airdrop DApp with Referral Program | Rust + Anchor + Next.js + Web3.js

+In this project, you'll learn how to build and deploy a fully-functional Solana SPL Token Airdrop DApp with a powerful referral program using Rust and the Anchor framework for smart contracts, and Next.js for the frontend.
+We'll use Web3.js to interact with the Solana blockchain and distribute tokens securely and efficiently.

 ## Project Overview

 ![alt text](https://www.daulathussain.com/wp-content/uploads/2025/06/Build-and-Deploy-Solana-SPL-Token-Airdrop-DApp-with-Referral-Program-Rust-Anchor-Next.js-Web3.jpeg)